 Who: Academic Transfer (including labs for Biology, Chemistry, Physics), Agriculture, Business, Criminal Justice, Nursing, Continuing Education.

-Homestead Hall, a three-story residence hall on the Beatrice Campus, opened in time for the 2019 Fall Semester.
-The facility houses 152 students, both male and female, and has 25 four-bed single rooms, 11 four-bed double rooms, three two-bed ADA double rooms, one two-bed single room, and one room for the hall manager.
+Homestead Hall, a three-story residence hall on the Beatrice Campus, houses 152 students, both male and female, and has 25 four-bed single rooms, 11 four-bed double rooms, three two-bed ADA double rooms, one two-bed single room, and one room for the hall manager.
 Each room has a kitchenette area with a refrigerator, microwave oven and sink.
 Internet and television service also is available in each room.

 There are two lounge areas, one on the first floor and one on the second floor.
 A convenience store is located on the first floor, just off the lobby area.
 There also are study areas located throughout the facility.
 Laundry facilities and a community kitchen are located on the garden (basement) level of the building.